Galanopoulog/homework-4-christinaet/README.md

 1. (1 points) What is Hadoop 1's single point of failure and why is this critical?
 How is this alleviated in Hadoop 2?

 The data node is replicated, but the name node is not.
 If there's a network failure, data will be inaccessible.
-If a disk on NameNode fails, the metadata may be lost forever.
+If a disk on name node fails, the metadata may be lost forever.
+In Hadoop 2, there is a backup name node.

-Hadoop 2 use YARN for resource allocation and job scheduling.
-There is a backup NameNode

 2. (2 points) What happens when a data node fails?